GSA/open-gsa-redesign/_apidocs/opportunities-api.md

 11/30/2023| v1.26| Please refer the Award section (Award Amount) validation error messages.
 These are effective in production from December 01, 2023(v1.26).
 12/12/2023| v1.27| Updated the setAside titile descriptions for WOSB,WOSBSS,EDWOSB,EDWOSBSS.
 12/12/2023| v1.28| Updated the setAside titile descriptions for IEE, ISBEE.
+12/13/2023| v1.29| Updated the api's list for Award Amount error messages.

 <p><small><a href="#">Back to top</a></small></p>